-- examined and proposed the renewal of Directors' terms of office in 2011; - examined the consequences of the resignation of the Director representing employee shareholders; - examined the percentage of women on the Board and implementation of Act no. 2011-103 of 27 January 2011 concerning the balance of men and women on Boards of Directors; - examined the Board assessment report, prepared by an external consultant; - performed an assessment of the Executive Management; - assessed each Board member with regard to the independence criteria of the Afep-Medef code and made proposals to the Board; - examined the report of the Chairman of the Board on corporate governance; - examined the consequences of the departure of a Group executive and interviewed a replacement candidate; - considered Directors' terms of office expiring in 2012.
+- considered Directors' terms of office expiring in 2012 and 2013; - hired an external consultant to find new Directors;

+• examined the percentage of women on the Board and implementation of Law no. 2011-103 of 27 January 2011 concerning the balance of men and women on Boards of Directors;

+- performed an assessment of the Executive Management; - assessed each Board member with regard to the independence criteria of the Afep-Medef code and made proposals to the Board; - examined the report of the Chairman of the Board on corporate governance; - · examined the assessment of the Group's Senior Executives; - examined the results of the Executive Review conducted in 2012.